ideawu/ssdb-docs/src/install.md

 	g++ ...deps/jemalloc-3.3.1/lib/libjemalloc.a: No such file or directory make[1]: *** [all] Error 1

-It is because Snappy or Jemalloc is not compile sucess, maybe your system clock is wrong.
+It is because Snappy or Jemalloc is not compiled successfully, maybe your system clock is wrong.
 Solve it by doing this:

     cd deps/snappy-1.1.0;
 	./configure